colllin/PlatformStories.github.io/demos.md

 [Properties with swimming pools, Adelaide, Australia]({{ site.baseurl }}/pages/swimming-pools/adelaide-classified-properties.html)

 Green is pool, red is no pool.
-Click on each polygon to see the classification.